nathanaelhoun/Discordbot/CONTRIBUTING.md

 The following document is a set of guidelines for contributing to Abdessamad the discordbot.

-Le document suivant est un ensemble de guides pour contribuer à Abdessamad le bot Discord.
+Le document suivant est un guide pour contribuer à Abdessamad, le bot Discord.

 ## What is a contribution / Qu'est-ce qu'une contribution